Boiling Lake: Hiking

 Two members of a three-man hiking party – a hiker and a Dominican guide – died at the Boiling Lake in 1900 after being asphyxiated by a sudden release of volcanic gases and falling to their deaths.

 On 6 July 2007, adventure-filmmaker George Kourounis became the first person to ever cross Boiling Lake from above, suspended by ropes over the most violently boiling section.
 This event was filmed for the TV series Angry Planet.

+A 6.6 km cable car project with 65 cabins (10 people in each) started in 2022 to improve access for cruise ship passengers.